Youth in Leadership

 Leadership Does not Come in Packages

 Nobody comes with the entire package.
-Some of these principles and values you may discover within yourself, some are nurtured through sound parenting, positive role models, school and church and are strengthened (or diminished through negative influences) as time goes by.
-Thus everybody will make their share of mistakes; some will make many mistakes before they learn while others will keep erring as though they just won’t learn at all.
+Some principles and values you may discover within yourself, some are nurtured through sound parenting, positive role models, school and church and are strengthened (or diminished through negative influences) as time goes by.
+Thus, everybody will make their share of mistakes; some will make many mistakes before they learn while others will keep erring as though they just won’t learn at all.
 However, a good thing for young persons to do is to set up a TO DO/NOT TO DO LIST for themselves and perhaps post it up in their bedroom so that they can be reminded of what things they ought or ought not to do if they are to develop into the self-respecting, self-loving and inspirational young leaders which they would like to be.

 To Do/Not to Do List:

 - Always try to model good behavior; this will inspire others in addition to making you feel good about yourself for the right reasons.